 Colombians tell me they feel safe now walking the streets and country roads.
 But the people are still trying to come to terms with the violence they have lived through.
 The war on drugs has had a toll on the country.
 But rather than look back, they choose to look ahead to a more promising future.

-Happy to see tourists returning, they’re proud of their country.
+Happy to see tourists returning, Colombians are proud of their country.
 Tourism means more jobs and commerce.
-They just can’t believe the foreigners keep bringing up.
+They just can’t believe foreigners keep bringing it up.
 ‘Of course it’s safe here,’ they say defensively.
 ‘Why go there?
 It’s no longer like it used to be.
 It’s much better now.
 We’ve moved on.’

 A reputation as a violent and unsafe country is mostly unfounded today.